RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 Authorities have legislated all marketing by non-state and non-EU/USA bank institutions.
 Only month’s age Swiss bankers have been arrested by their arrival in the US.
-Many EU countries have a legislation forbidding any financial entity to advice on foreign banks.
+Many EU countries have legislation forbidding any financial entity to advise on foreign banks.

 Rule # 4: Precautionary investment has to be organized TODAY.
 Residents of Iceland and Zimbabwe have experienced this life.
 Better be early and not be caught by the stampede.

 Once things get really bad, it will be too late to act.
 Authorities will become extremely protective as the geopolitical situation worsens.
 Remember bank accounts cannot be opened overnight and transfers also can be halted by pulling out a plug.
 Gold and Silver could be difficult to find.
 We could see Bank Holidays and a reorganization of Treasuries (moratorium).